Brett Wilkins

 About Brett

-Brett Wilkins is a San Francisco-based writer and activist whose work focuses on issues of war and peace and human rights.
-He is a staff writer at Common Dreams and a member of the international socialist writers’ group Collective 20, whose other members include Noam Chomsky, Medea Benjamin, and Michael Albert.
+Brett Wilkins is a San Francisco-based writer for Common Dreams whose work focuses on issues of war and peace and human rights.

-Before joining Common Dreams, he was a longtime freelance journalist and essayist whose articles appeared in a wide variety of print and online publications including Antiwar.com, Asia Times, Counterpunch, Insider, The Jakarta Post, Mondoweiss, Salon, teleSUR, Truthout, Venezuela Analysis, Yahoo News, The American Conservative, and Z Network.
-His work has been published in mainstream and independent media outlets on every inhabited continent.
+Before coming to Common Dreams, Brett was a longtime freelance journalist and essayist whose articles appeared in a wide variety of print and online publications including ABC News Good Morning America, Antiwar.com, Asia Times, Common Dreams, CounterPunch, Business Insider, The Jakarta Post, Mondoweiss, teleSUR, Venezuela Analysis, and Yahoo News.

-His work has also been published by the United Nations, World Economic Forum, and members of both houses of U.S. Congress including Sens.
+Brett’s Common Dreams articles are regularly re-published by media outlets including Salon.com, AlterNet, Truthout, Raw Story, and Z Network.
+His work has also been re-published by a wide range of organizations from the United Nations to the World Economic Forum, and by members of both houses of U.S. Congress including Sens.
 Bernie Sanders, Jeff Merkley, and Elizabeth Warren, and Reps.
 Barbara Lee and Ro Khanna.